 If air or fluid is trapped inside the animal’s chest cavity, a tube may be inserted through an incision in the chest to drain the air or fluid.
 Surgery may be recommended either immediately or after several days if the animal does not improve.

 A condition called flail chest may be caused by blunt trauma that breaks 3 or more ribs.
-The portions of ribs that have broken off, called flail segments, may be stabilized by using an external frame of metal rods or cast material that is formed to the shape of the chest.
-The animal must generally be anesthetized, and surgery is usually necessary.
+The portions of ribs that have broken off, called flail segments, can be stabilized by using an external frame of metal rods or cast material that is formed to the shape of the chest.
+The animal must be anesthetized, and surgery is usually necessary.